 On the other hand, when it is not good quality, sleep can feel stressful.
-Some people have trouble shutting off their brain and drifting off, while others have trouble staying asleep.
+Some people have trouble shutting off their brains and drifting off.
+While others have trouble staying asleep.

 Both the benefits and the drawbacks of sleep have a profound influence on individual and group productivity and performance.

-This article outlines some issues that come with a lack a sleep, as well as what the individual and the company can do about it.
+This article outlines some issues that come with a lack of sleep.
+As well as what the individual and the company can do about it.

-It’s been conventional wisdom that sleep is hugely important and its benefits have been noted long ago, but recently, some scientific studies have been done and the corporate world has taken notice.
+It’s been conventional wisdom that sleeps is hugely important and its benefits have been noted long ago.
+But recently, some scientific studies have been done and the corporate world has taken notice.

-A Harvard and Hult sleep study have both found that many working people are regularly sleep deprived and that this deprivation becomes worse the higher the position of the subject.
-With in mind, let us take a look at some of the tangible consequences.
+A Harvard and Hult sleep study has both found that many working people are regularly sleep-deprived and that this deprivation becomes worse the higher the position of the subject.
+With this in mind, let us take a look at some of the tangible consequences.